-In this article, we will learn about this new type of contracts recently introduced to the blockchain along with Ricardian clauses.
-Those of us who have the basic knowledge of blockchain already know about the Smart Contracts, but now is the time to learn some more about the Ricardian Contract and the Ethereum Ricardian Contract as the concept is relatively new to the blockchain.
+Those of us who have the basic knowledge of blockchain already know about Smart Contracts.
+But now is the time to learn some more about the Ricardian Contract.
+In this article, we will focus on this new type of Contract recently introduced to the blockchain along with Ricardian clauses.
+We will also introduce Ethereum based Ricardian Contract as the concept is relatively new to the blockchain.

 A Ricardian Contract is a legal contract that was introduced first in 1995 by a well-known programmer, Ian Grigg.
 The concept is now part of the blockchain as well.
 Here is the basic definition:

 “It is a form of digital documents that act as an agreement between two parties on the terms and condition for an interaction between the agreed parties.”

 What makes it unique is – it is cryptographically signed and verified.
 Even when it is a digital document, it is available in a human-readable text that is also easy to understand for people (not only lawyers).
 It is a unique legal agreement or document that is readable for computer programs as well as humans at the same time.